 - IPsec has better performance results due to the usage of UPD (SSL VPN uses TCP)

 - Modern IPsec VPN can be empowered with additional features such as DNS filtering and other security measures.
 SSL VPN has only one usage.

 The problem of choosing between IPsec VPN vs SSL VPN is closely related to the topic "Do You Need a VPN When Most Online Traffic Is Encrypted?" which we have covered in our recent blog.

-IPsec protocol suite, with its time-proved technology and constant development, is the go-to for securing business communication on the public internet.
-And until its challengers such as Wireguard protocol mature, it will stay a cornerstone of modern cloud VPNs.
+With its time-proven technology and constant development, the IPsec protocol suite is the go-to for securing business communication on the public internet.
+And until its competitors, such as Wireguard protocol, mature, it will stay a cornerstone of modern cloud VPNs.

 If you are wondering where to get an IPsec VPN, give GoodAccess a try.
 Just create a free account and take your personal test drive.